 HHS submits its annual report to Congress on breaches

-The U.S. Department of Health and Human Services Office of Civil Rights has submitted its mandated report to Congress on breach reports it has received.
+The U.S. Department of Health and Human Services Office for Civil Rights has submitted its mandated report to Congress on breach reports it has received.
 The report covers incidents reported between September 23, 2009 (the date the breach notification requirements became effective), and December 31, 2010.
 Here are some of the highlights of the report:

 Major causes of breaches, as reported to and by HHS: